-Duette (petrafocon A-hem-larafilcon-A) Hybrid Contact Lenses with a silicone hydrogel skirt for daily wear are indicated for use in the correction of hyperopic, myopic and astigmatic refractive error including presbyopia, in aphakic and not aphakic, non-diseased eyes.
-The lenses are indicated for daily wear for the correction of up to +20.00 and -20.00 D in eyes with astigmatism up to 6.00 D. For presbyopia, add powers between +1.00 D and +4.00 D. The lenses may be disinfected using only a chemical disinfecting system compatible with both silicone-hydrogel and rigid gas permeable lenses.
+Duette SiH (petrafocon A-hem-larafilcon-A) Hybrid Contact Lenses with a silicone hydrogel skirt are indicated for use in the correction of hyperopic, myopic and astigmatic refractive error including presbyopia, in aphakic and not aphakic, non-diseased eyes.
+The lenses are indicated for the correction of up to +20.00 and -20.00 D in eyes with astigmatism up to 6.00 D. For presbyopia, add powers between +1.00 D and +4.00 D. The lenses may be prescribed for daily wear with removal for cleaning and disinfection (chemical, not heat) prior to reinsertion, as recommended by the eyecare professional.

-DO NOT WEAR YOUR DUETTE SIH HYBRID CONTACT LENSES WHILE SLEEPING
+DO NOT WEAR YOUR DUETTE SiH HYBRID CONTACT LENSES WHILE SLEEPING